sams4566/football-news/README.md

   - If a user is logged in they have the option of adding an article to a specific category.
   - Through using the summernote API the user can add videos and photos to the body of their article.
   - Once the article is submitted, a message will appear telling the user that their article is awaiting approval.
 This allows the content to be monitored by an administrator.
-  - If an image is not selected a default image of the premier league lion is used.
+  - If an image is not selected a default image of the Premier League Lion is used.
   - The article is also not published until a unique headline is selected.
 An error message will display if the headline has been used.
   - If the user edits the page after it has been approved the page is prepopulated with the information they had entered previously making it easy for the user to make quick changes.